Council slams abuse of staff

-"Powys is able to support a range of options to assist businesses in complying with these regulations such as widening of footways and/or road closures to enable people to both queue safely and pass by safely without having to step into the carriageway (which is particularly problematic for those with mobility issues or impaired vision).
+"Powys is able to support a range of options to help businesses in complying with these regulations.
+This could be widening of footways and/or road closures to enable people to both queue safely and pass by safely without having to step into the carriageway (which is particularly problematic for those with mobility issues or impaired vision).

 "However, many of our towns - such as Presteigne - have narrow streets and footways which mean that in order to widen pavements outside shops to allow adequate space some parking bays and/or road closures will need to used to provide additional footway width.

 She added that the council understands the importance that many businesses place on free parking outside their shops and the council's Cabinet has agreed to provide 1 hour free car parking for 50% of the displaced bays in the nearest town car park - in the towns where there is a reduction in on-street parking.
 No disabled bays will be removed although some may be relocated and access will be maintained in all cases for deliveries.